Award-winning Shakespearean threesome. Catch it at the Edinburgh Fringe!

 Original Cast: Paul Davies; Liam Steel; Fern Smith

-James Hewison replaced Liam Steel in subsequent productions.
+James Hewison replaced Liam Steel in international touring.

 2012 Cast: Tibu Fortes; Andrew Keay; Mairi Phillips